varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 has not already executed, it can be cancelled at any time.
 Moreover, if a limit order has not executed by the end of the trading day (or some specified time period) it is automatically cancelled.

 ### Order Books and Matching Algorithms
+An [order book](https://en.wikipedia.org/wiki/Order_book) holds a list of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) for a particular security or financial instrument listed on the exchange.
+Order book data gives insight into the direction of price movement and the market sentiment of an asset.
+For example, if the number of sell orders is much larger than the number of buy orders, you expect a price decrease (negative sentiment).
+Electronic access to order book data is available for equity and derivative securities.

+#### Bid/Ask Spread
+Fill me in.

+#### Order Matching
-An [order matching system](https://en.wikipedia.org/wiki/Order_matching_system) matches buy and sell orders held in the  of an electronic exchange.
-[Order books](https://www.investopedia.com/terms/o/order-book.asp) are data structure which collate the different types of orders that an excahnge can accept and allows matching to occur; [order books](https://www.investopedia.com/terms/o/order-book.asp) are essentially electronic lists of buy and sell orders for a specific security or financial instrument organized by price level.
-[Order mathching algorithms](https://en.wikipedia.org/wiki/Order_matching_system)
+An [order matching system](https://en.wikipedia.org/wiki/Order_matching_system) matches buy and sell orders held in the [order books](https://www.investopedia.com/terms/o/order-book.asp) of an electronic exchange.
+[Order books](https://www.investopedia.com/terms/o/order-book.asp) are a data structure that organizes the orders that exchange can accept and allows matching to occur; [order books](https://www.investopedia.com/terms/o/order-book.asp) are essentially electronic lists of buy and sell orders for a specific security or financial instrument organized by price level.

-Thus, the order matching system is at the core of an electronic exchange as it executes orders from the traders in the exchange.

-The matching algorithms used on electronic exchanges are important components that have a great impact on the efficiency, [liquidity](https://en.wikipedia.org/wiki/Market_liquidity) and prices of the instruments being traded in the market.
+[Order matching algorithms](https://en.wikipedia.org/wiki/Order_matching_system) find matches between buyers and sellers by analyzing the data stored in the [order books](https://www.investopedia.com/terms/o/order-book.asp).
+The matching algorithms used on electronic exchanges are essential components that significantly impact efficiency, [liquidity](https://en.wikipedia.org/wiki/Market_liquidity) and prices of the instruments being traded in the market.
 There are a variety of algorithms for order matching.
-The most common matching algorithms are the Pro-Rata and Price/Time matching algorithms.
-Underlying each of these algorithms is a
+The Pro-Rata and Price/Time matching algorithms are the most common.

 (content:references:price-time-algo)=
-#### Price/Time matching algorithm
+##### Price/Time matching algorithm
 The price-time algorithm, also known as the First-in-First-Out (FIFO) algorithm, is the most straightforward order book matching algorithm.
 In the price-time algorithm, the order matching priority is price and then time.
 For example, buy orders with higher prices are automatically prioritized over buy orders at lower prices.
 However, buy orders arriving in the order book with the same maximum price are prioritized based on the bid time, where priority is given to the first buy order.